Ruhakana Rugunda

 Ruhakana Rugunda (born 7 November 1947) is a Ugandan physician and politician who was Prime Minister of Uganda from 2014 to 2021.
 He held a long series of cabinet posts under President Yoweri Museveni beginning in 1986.
 He served as Uganda's Minister of Foreign Affairs from 1994 to 1996, and Minister of Internal Affairs from 2003 to 2009.
 Subsequently, he was Permanent Representative to the United Nations from 2009 to 2011 and Minister of Health from 2013 to 2014.

 He was appointed as Prime Minister on 18 September 2014 to 21 June 2021.
 He replaced Amama Mbabazi, who was dropped from the Cabinet.

+Harvard University published a case study on Rugunda, and his role in leading the Juba peace talks, entitled: Giving Peace a Chance: The 2006-2008 Negotiations to End the Conflict in Northern Uganda.

 Early life and career

 Rugunda was born in Kabale District on 7 November 1947.
 As a young boy, he would often sit and read the newspapers to his father Surumani Rugunda, and it is these experiences at an early age that sparked his later interest in politics.
-Rugunda attended Kigezi High School and Busoga College Mwiri where he served as head prefect, before joining the Makerere University Medical School and later the University of Zambia where he studied medicine, graduating a Bachelor of Medicine and Bachelor of Surgery.
+Rugunda attended Kigezi High School and Busoga College Mwiri where he served as head prefect, before joining the Makerere University Medical School and later the University of Zambia where he studied medicine, graduating with a Bachelor of Medicine and Bachelor of Surgery.
 He later studied at the University of California, Berkeley and obtained a Master of Science in public health.

-Before joining Ugandan politics, Rugunda worked as medical officer in Zambia, as a physician at the District of Columbia General Hospital in Washington, D. C., and at Kenyatta National Hospital in Nairobi, Kenya.
+Before joining Ugandan politics, Rugunda worked as a medical officer in Zambia, as a physician at the District of Columbia General Hospital in Washington, D. C., and at Kenyatta National Hospital in Nairobi, Kenya.